skywarspro15/pptos-wiki/wiki/Blade/index.md

 ### Blade

-Blade is a currently in development open source one slide PPTOS made by swordcube.
-I am allowing people to have a beta build publicly to get feedback.
+Blade is a currently in development open source one slide PPTOS made by SwordCube, There is 1 pubicly insider build available.
-Releases come in "flavors"
+Blade comes in "Flavors":

 Vanilla means Stable
 Strawberry means Insider